jhellingman/tei2html/Wiki/Installation.md

 ## Node.js ##

-_optional, only needed when you use mathematical formulas in TeX notation._
+_Optional, only needed when you use mathematical formulas in TeX notation._

 To convert mathematical formulas in TeX format to a format that can be included in static HTML pages, you will need to install the following: